-- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a gilt with less than one year to maturity) - Supranational bonds of less than one year's duration. - UK Local Authorities - Money Market Funds
+- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a gilt with less than one year to maturity) - Supranational bonds of less than one year's duration. - UK local authorities - Money market funds

+- Ultra short duration bonds forms

-- Enhanced Money Market (Cash) Funds.
+- Enhanced money market (cash) funds.

-- UK Banks
+- UK banks

 - Foreign banks registered in the UK

-- Building Societies
+- Building societies